Layout

 New Product Introduction NPI Definitive Guide

-Typical manufacturing processes are about the ongoing production of existing offerings; NPI “introduces” new products into the manufacturing process.
+Typical manufacturing processes involve the ongoing production of existing offerings; NPI “introduces” new products into the process.

 New Product Introduction Overview